sorai910/whatsfordinner/README.md

 ### Description

-[Whats For Dinner is a mobile application designed to help users manage their kitchen inventory more efficiently.
+Whats For Dinner is a mobile application designed to help users manage their kitchen inventory more efficiently.
 It tracks expiry dates, suggests recipes based on what users already have, and helps manage shopping lists to optimize grocery purchases.
-The app aims to reduce food waste and save money by providing smart, timely suggestions for meal planning and grocery shopping.]
+The app aims to reduce food waste and save money by providing smart, timely suggestions for meal planning and grocery shopping.

 ### App Evaluation

 [Evaluation of your app across the following attributes]
-- **Category:**
+- **Category:** Lifestyle / Utility
-- **Mobile:**
+- **Mobile:** This app is designed for mobile use, utilizing device-specific features such as the reduced size of mobile device to carry over to the kitchen and real-time notifications.
-- **Story:**
+- **Story:** Makes kitchen management easier by automating inventory tracking and meal preparation guidance.
-- **Market:**
+- **Market:** Targeted at individuals or families looking to streamline their cooking and shopping routines and reduce food waste.
-- **Habit:**
+- **Habit:** Users will interact with the app daily to update inventory, check meal suggestions, and manage their grocery lists.
-- **Scope:**
+- **Scope:** Initially a simple app to manage kitchen inventory, with potential to scale into meal planning, online grocery integration, and smart home connectivity.

 ## Product Spec